mcroydon/social-graph-analysis/README.rst

 This configuration change (available in ``conf/mrjob-emr-pypy-32bit.conf`` and ``conf/mrjob-emr-pypy-64bit.conf``) also makes use of a custom bootstrap script found in ``conf/bootstrap-pypy-32bit.sh`` and ``conf/bootstrap-pypy-64bit.sh``).

-I have yet to get through a complete run using PyPy but it may not help significantly with such a simple job (and it may even be a little slower).
-I can definitely see it being useful for more complex operations.
+A single run of ``follower_histogram.py`` with 8 ``c1.xlarge`` instances took approximately 66 minutes
+using Elastic MapReduce's system Python.
+A single run with the same configuration took approximately 44 minutes.
+While not a scientific comparison, that's a pretty impressive speedup for such a simple task.
+PyPy should speed things up even more for more complex tasks.

 .. _Kwak, Haewoon and Lee, Changhyun and Park, Hosung and Moon, Sue: http://an.kaist.ac.kr/traces/WWW2010.html
 .. _MapReduce: http://en.wikipedia.org/wiki/MapReduce